antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 ### Database and types used in the API

 First, let's establish the source of the data.
 I'm choosing SQLite.
 I'm a big fan of [SQLite](https://sqlite.org/).
 It's perfectly suitable for a basic web API like this, extremely simple to configure and use, and easy to develop for.
 It's also completely free!
+When building a more robust production system, you'll probably want to use other database technologies (such as MSSQL, MySQL, and PostgreSql), as SQLite struggles under moderate load in an environment such as a web service.
+But for something which would see very little request activity, it's quite suitable.

 Let's create a new SQLite database with a single table: